 Well, that’s all I have for today.

-If you liked this cake, you may also like some of these other Thanksgiving treats:
+If you liked this turkey cake tutorial, you may also like some of these other Thanksgiving treats: